 - Secretary: Milla Cummins

-Officers are elected for the term of one year by a majority vote of those present at the annual meeting, in January.
-Directors are appointed by the officers.
+Officers are elected for the term of one year by a majority vote of those present at the annual meeting in January.

 - Individual members: $5